BenQuigley/signmaker.dev/content/blog/lo-fi-pedals.md

 I love lo-fi music in general, and lo-fi guitar pedals have always had a special place in my heart, ever since the ZVEX Instant Lofi Junky became only the third guitar pedal I ever owned.
-Excluding "lo-fi delay" and "reverb" effects like the Digitech Obscura or Caroline Météore, and also not counting effects like the Strymon Deco which are "vintage" or maybe nostalgic but not exactly in the "warbly lo-fi" genre that I'm most fond of, I've still owned quite a few:
+Excluding "lo-fi" delay and reverb effects like the Digitech Obscura or Caroline Météore, and also not counting effects like the Strymon Deco which are "vintage" or maybe nostalgic but not exactly in the "warbly lo-fi" genre that I'm most fond of, I've still owned quite a few: